cloudfoundry/capi-k8s-release/src/package-image-uploader/README.md

 # package-image-uploader

-A web server that converts package zip files to single-layer OCI images and uploads them to a registry.
+A minimal server for interacting with OCI image registries.
+Designed to be colocated with the `cf-api-server` and `cf-api-workers`.

 ## Usage
 ### Prerequisites